 At the time of the Victorian restoration new stained glass windows were put in; most of these were made by Charles Kempe, a renowned exponent of the time.
 To download a short history and points of interest in St Mary's Church click here.

 The church holds events throughout the year to which we welcome all villagers and those from further afield.

-Special services include a very popular children’s Carol Service on Christmas Eve, Armed Forces Day in June, a school leavers service to which all the school comes, and a Clypping service in September.
+Special services include a very popular children’s Carol Service on Christmas Eve and a school leavers service to which all the school comes.
 In addition we hold the usual Harvest Festival and Remembrance Day services.

 There is a ring of five bells.
 The team ring at the 10.00am services and on special occasions.
 Practice night is Monday at 7.15pm and anyone wanting to learn can come along then.

 A fifth bell, known as the Jubilee Bell, was installed in 2002, to commemorate Queen Elizabeth II's Diamond Jubilee.
 The money for the bell was raised by events organised by the bellringers and donations from villagers.